ruoyanwangdr/ruoyanwangdr.github.io/_teaching/2016-fall-physics6c.md

 Introduction to electricity and magnetism.
 Elementary circuits; Maxwell's equations; electromagnetic radiation; interference and polarization of light."
 ---

-PHYS 6C is an semi-mandatory undergraduate course in UC Santa Cruz&apos;s Physics Department, providing a wide overview to classical electromagnetism.
+PHYS 6C is a semi-mandatory undergraduate course in UC Santa Cruz&apos;s Physics Department, providing a wide overview to classical electromagnetism.
 I was one of the MSI tutors, responsible for helping students to acquire effective learning strategies, working with peers to understand difficult course material, and building relationships with their classmates.